TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-MUX/README.md

 The App has a few Endpoints

-All api endpoints are prefixed with `/api/v1` becuase in router we set like this, if you will open main.go file then on the below section you will find router section
+All api endpoints are prefixed with `/api/v1` because in router we set like this, if you will open main.go file then on the below section you will find router section

   ```